rairosul/UCCR/UCCR_releases.md

 # About releases
 {: #releases_overview}

-A release is a container for deployment plans, events, and tags.
+A release is a container for deployment plans, events, and properties.

 {:shortdesc}

 Typically, a release contains deployment plans and events that are related in some business-meaningful way.
 For example, the deployment plans might represent the phases in a software development lifecycle, such as development, QA, and production.
 An event might represent a blackout that affects the release.

+If a deployment plan in a release has user-defined properties, the tasks in the release's other deployment plans can reference them.
+In other words, properties have release scope.

 If you add events to a release, you can use the calendar to filter the Releases page to display releases and deployment plans.